-Scholarship: Dr. Chuck Toto Memorial Graduate Scholarship
+Dr. Chuck Toto Memorial Graduate Scholarship

 About the Sponsor

-A third generation Italian, Dr. Charles “Chuck” Toto has dedicated his life to teaching.
-He graduated from San Francisco State with a Bachelor’s degree and teaching credential and got his Master’s in Educational Administration.
+A third generation Italian, Dr. Charles “Chuck” Toto dedicated his life to teaching.
+He graduated from San Francisco State with a Bachelor’s degree and teaching credential and completed his Master’s in Educational Administration.
 He received his doctorate in educational administration and got his administration credential at University of California Berkeley.

-Dr. Toto also supports two scholarships through the Carmichael Elks Lodge; one for a high school student going to college and one for a high school student who is attending an alternative school to learn a trade.
+Dr. Toto also supported two scholarships through the Carmichael Elks Lodge; one for a high school student going to college and one for a high school student who is attending an alternative school to learn a trade.

 Dr. Toto passed away at the age of 95 years in January 2016.

 - Limited to students accepted or enrolled in any College of Education major

 - Financial need maybe considered but is not required

 - May be enrolled full or part time

 - Must be enrolled at time of award